agroce/rb_tree_demo/blogpost.md

 targeted by symbolic execution.
-While these bugs do not involve actual faulty red-black tree behavior, they show that our fuzzers could allow subtle flaws to be introduced into the red-black tree's tools for checking its own validity; in another context, these could be equally serious faults, and certainly show a gap in the fuzzer-based testing.
+While these bugs do not involve actual faulty red-black tree behavior, they show that our fuzzers could allow subtle flaws to be introduced into the red-black tree's tools for checking its own validity; in the right context, these could be  serious faults, and certainly show a gap in the fuzzer-based testing.
 In order to see how hard to detect these faults are, we tried using libFuzzer on each of these mutants, with our one hour corpus, for one hour.
 It was still unable to detect any of these